Cyber Attacks & Recovery

-This type of commercial attack is very much like a bricks and mortar competitor burning down your supply warehouse then calling all your customers saying they can supply your products to them because you no longer are able to.
+This type of commercial attack is very much like a bricks and mortar competitor burning down your shop / supply warehouse, then calling all your customers saying they can supply your products to them because you no longer are able to.

-After the attack was public, and word had gotten around the induscty via Whirlpool and Tech news outlets, I had calls and emails from numerous small providers who had experienced the exact same type of attack and subsequent vulturing of clients.
-While it made me feel better that I was not alone, I had lost a lot of faith in humanity as a whole, as many victims of crime often feel… how could anyone be so… evil?
+After the attack was public, and word had gotten around the industry via Whirlpool and Tech news outlets, I had calls and emails from numerous small providers who had experienced the exact same type of attack and subsequent vulturing of clients.

-I suspect that a hosting client gave an untrustworthy, unscrupulous 3rd party their Cpanel hosting or WordPress login.
-Most likely someone who telemarketed them for Seach Engine Optimisation, or some other service and they blindly trusted to work on their web site without understanding the security implications of giving out their account passwords.
+I suspect that a hosting client gave an untrustworthy, unscrupulous 3rd party their Cpanel hosting or WordPress administrator login.
+Most likely someone who telemarketed them for Seach Engine Optimisation, or some other web service.
+People often blindly trusted stranger to work on their web site without references without understanding the security implications of giving out their account passwords.

-This hosting account / wordpress administrator access login was most likely was used to run software on the server, probing the server in attemps to discover a security hole within the server OS or PHP layer.
-This software or OS flaw allowed them to run scripts as a high level admin.
-This assumption is using Occam’s razor, given the nature of the attack and how the encryption was done using PHP processes.
+A hosting account / wordpress administrator access login was most likely used to load and run software on the server, probing the server in attemps to discover a security hole within the OS or PHP layer.

 It makes sense that a competitor with hacking knowledge or ties to criminaly with this type of security knowledge would use direct user and password access to a client’s account, access the hosting layer to find a hole.
 Without this type of access, compromise of the server would have been next to impossible.

 Why were backups destroyed?

-The biggest issue with the attack was the fact that the SV5 server’s off-site backups were not running at the time of the attack.
-While we had local backups in place, off-site systems were not running at the time.
-We did have backups in place, though they were internally connected and were primarily for recovery in the event of hardware or disk failure.
+The biggest issue with the attack was the fact that the SV5 server’s off-server backups were not running at the time of the attack.
+We had multiple local and internal backups in place – which were there for recovery in the event of hardware or disk failure.
 A hacker deleting the disks was something we were never expecting to happen.

+Why no off-site?
 The SV5 server was scheduled for a full migration to a newer server in August / September and resources were being put toward this new server.
-The internal backups were thought to be enough in case of hardware failure during this time – with off-site / network backups to be re-instated after the migration.
+The internal and local backups were thought to be enough in case of hardware failure during this preparation and migration time period – with off-site / network backups to be re-instated after the migration.

-The SV5 dedicated shared hosting server is a standard cPanel hosting appliance that was thought to be secure, and recoverable given that automated backups and software updates were in place on the appliance.
+The SV5 dedicated shared hosting server is a standard cPanel hosting appliance that was thought to be secured, and recoverable given that automated backups and software updates were in place on the appliance.

-Unfortunately there was either an undisclosed OS flaw, software or kernel patch that left an attack vector open.
-This allowed someone with direct login access to probe the server from within, discover the appliance software flaw, escalate their priveledges, and run the software required to perform the data destruction attack.
+Unfortunately there was either an undisclosed OS flaw, software or kernel patch not applied that left an attack vector open.
+This allowed someone with hosting or WordPress login access to probe the server from within, discover the appliance software flaw, escalate their priveledges, and run the software required to perform the data destruction attack.

 What have you done to insure this type of data loss can not happen again?

-Firstly, I have taken up a contract with our upstream provider to manage all higher level server software security maintenance and monitoring.
-This insures all servers are consistently patched with the latest available patches without need for a direct server administrator, limiting the chances of human error in security management.
+Firstly, I have taken up a contract with our upstream provider to manage all high level server software security maintenance and monitoring.
+This insures all servers Kernels are consistently patched with the latest available security patches without need for a direct server administrator, limiting the chances of human error in security management.

-Secondly, all remaining and future Cyanweb Servers now have both Local internal backups + full off-site backups running nightly.
-This allows for a 24 hour recovery of any server with data loss minimised to the last 24 hours.
+Secondly, all remaining and future Cyanweb Servers now have both Local internal backups + full off-server backups running nightly.
+This allows for a 24 hour recovery of any server with data loss minimised at the very least to the last 24 hours.

-Thirdly, all WordPress web sites built by Cyanweb have an additional layer of backup security.
+Thirdly, all WordPress web sites built by Cyanweb have an additional layer of cloud backup security.
 All WordPress based web site databases, files and data are backed up to the cloud on a regular basis – further isuring against web site data loss.